workarea-commerce/workarea-flow-io/README.md

   # under 'Organization Settings > Integrations"
   api_token:
   organization_id:
+  # the following credentials are provided by flow.io representatives..
+  ftp_username:
+  ftp_password:
 ```

 Finally, run the generator to set up Flow for use with your application: